Shoga-dake is a former Shugendo peak on Chokai-san famous for its floral brilliance.

 Hottai-no-Taki features three cascades, and was formed on a single sheet of molten rock that is over 50m in thickness.
 There are even some 2-metre wide potholes under Hottai-no-Taki formed by whirlpools created from erosion originating from the waterfall’s force.

 The drive to Hottai-no-Taki is simply breathtaking, taking you over mountain roads, through tiny hamlets amongst the rice fields, and along pristine mountain streams.
 It is by far one of my favourite drives in Japan, and that’s saying something, and has the bonus of being great for picnics and camping.

-Mototaki Falls is not as big as the other waterfalls on Chokai-zan, but it is just as beautiful, if not more so.
-Mototaki falls is wider than it is tall, featuring hundreds of tiny waterfalls that all converge into the mountain stream below.
+Mototaki Falls is not as big as the other waterfalls on Chokai-san, but it is just as beautiful, if not more so.
+The water that falls is wider than it is tall, featuring hundreds of tiny waterfalls cascading into the mountain stream below.
 Mototaki Falls is an excellent spot to cool off from the summer heat as well.

 If you have time for coffee, and let’s face it, you always have time for coffee, there’s no better spot in the surrounding area to get your fix than at Espresso Aube (website in Japanese) in Nikaho (Google Map).
 As the name suggests, this tiny cafe specializes in espresso-based drinks, but also has a variety of amazing cakes and slices to choose from, and freshly roasted beans to boot.
 This place is so good that at least once a month I purposely make the two-hour return trip there just to get a Cafe Nico, an espresso topped with fluffy milk, orange zest, and cinnamon!
 My top recommendation for cafe in the region!